-We had an unpleasant experience two years ago.
+We had an unpleasant experience a few years ago.
 Don't cheat.
 It is not worth it.
 We have expelled students for cheating.
 Please bring any cheating to my (not the TA's) attention.

 Every topic in our teaching schedule should take about 2 weeks, plus or minus 1 week.
 About 1 in 4 classroom sessions can be quite short in order to look jointly over your programming assignments.
 All programming assignments have to be your own work, i.e., they are not group assignments.
 Writing a simple computer program is also a fair-game request on the midterm or final exam.

-You are not permitted to use a computer or other internet connected device during class.
 I do not use powerpoint but pdf classnotes.
-Always print the relevant classnote(s) and bring them to class, as well as a calculator.
-Pencil your own notes on them.
-If you want to make computer readable notes, transcribe your pencilled notes afterwards.
-This improves both your learning and the overall classroom atmosphere—even though answering your emails will have to wait until after class.
-Please abide by this policy without me having to remind you.
+You can scribble the answers on an ipad with a pencil; or you can print the relevant classnote(s) and scribble with a pencil.
+(PS: Transcribing your pencilled notes afterwards usually improves both your learning and the overall classroom atmosphere—even though answering your emails will have to wait until after class.
+Please abide by this policy without me having to remind you.)

 |Basics (1 Week)||Computer Assign||due|

 |W1, W2||Jan 5, 12||extended review||Introduction.
 Ext.
 Review 1||HW1: Indexes||Jan 15|